Effective Table Design and Organization in Notion for Structured Data Presentation

 Sorting Data

-To sort data based on a specific column:
+To sort your data based on a specific column:

 1. Click on the header of the column you wish to sort.

-2. In the dropdown menu, click on the sorting icon (up or down arrow) to set ascending or descending order.
+2. In the dropdown menu, click the sorting icon (an up or down arrow) to set ascending or descending order.

 Filtering Data

-Filtering helps you view only the information that meets your criteria.
+Filtering helps you view only the records that meet your specific criteria.
 To apply filters:

 1. Click on the ... menu at the top right of your table.